The Money Changer and His Wife

-The city of Antwerp, at the time of this painting, was growing in importance, after the silting-up of the Zwin, a tidal inlet, which caused the decline of Bruges as it lost access to the North Sea.
-At the end of the 15th century, most of the foreign trading houses were transferred from Bruges to Antwerp.
+The city of Antwerp, at the time of this painting, was growing in importance.
+This growth was due to the silting-up of the Zwin, a tidal inlet, which caused the decline of Bruges as it lost access to the North Sea.
+At the end of the 15th century, most of the foreign trading houses . were transferred from Bruges to Antwerp.
 Antwerp became the sugar capital of Europe, importing the raw commodity from Portuguese and Spanish plantations.
 The city attracted Italian and German sugar refiners by 1550, and shipped their refined product to Germany, especially Cologne.
 Moneylenders and financiers developed a significant new business lending money all over Europe, including the English government in 1544–1574.
 London bankers were too small to operate on that scale, and Antwerp had a highly efficient bourse that itself attracted wealthy bankers from around Europe.
 After the 1570s, the city’s banking business declined, and England ended its borrowing in Antwerp in 1574.

 A money changer was a person whose business is the exchange of coins or currency of one country, for that of another.
 This trade was a predecessor of modern banking.
 During the Middle Ages in Europe, many cities and towns issued their own coins, often carrying the face of a ruler, such as the regional baron or bishop.
-When outsiders, especially travelling merchants, visited towns for a market fair, it became necessary to exchange foreign coins to local ones at local money changers.
-Money changers would assess a foreign coin for its type, wear and tear, and validity, then accept it as deposit, recording its value in local currency.
+When outsiders, especially traveling merchants, visited towns for a market fair, it became necessary to exchange foreign coins to local ones at local money changers.
+Money changers would assess a foreign coin for its type, wear, and tear, and validity, then accept it as deposit, recording its value in local currency.
 The merchant could then withdraw the money in local currency to conduct a trade.

 Quentin Massys (1466–1530) was a Flemish painter in the Early Netherlandish tradition and a founder of the Antwerp school.
 Matsys was active in Antwerp for over 20 years, creating numerous works with religious roots and satirical tendencies.
 “The Moneylender and his Wife” is one of his most famous works and an early example of the genre painting which would flourish in Flanders and the northern Netherlands over the 16th century.